 As for the food, most everything on the menu at Charlie Bird is fantastic.
 This is an American restaurant with some Italian influences, which is pretty much what every American restaurant says now so that they can put pasta on the menu.
-Upon first inspection, I actually thought this place might be L’Artusi with oysters, in which case I was going to have to commit ritual suicide out of respect to the chef and the knowledge that I had found true enlightenment.
+Upon first inspection, we actually thought this place might be L’Artusi with oysters, in which case we were going to have to commit ritual suicide out of respect to the chef and the knowledge that we had found true enlightenment.
 But it’s not quite that.
 Not yet.
 Charlie Bird is damn near perfect, but they have some slight consistency issues.

 Which brings us back to the concept.
 Maybe the one true universal thing about this city is that we expect the best out of everything and everyone.
 Once we see the promise in something, we demand perfection.
 So yes, Charlie Bird is New York in the sense that it is both phenomenally good and also somehow not quite good enough.
 If they can fine tune their menu and improve on a few small things, this very well could end up being one of the highest rated restaurants on this site.

-We at Immaculate Infatuation talk a lot about oysters.
+We at The Infatuation talk a lot about oysters.
 Charlie Bird’s are some of the best we’ve had anywhere.
 Why?
 Whatever they’re serving is always really fresh and perfectly shucked.
 Also, tomato vinegar.
-Whatever that sh*t is, it might be the best accompaniment to oysters ever.
+Whatever that sht is, it might be the best accompaniment to oysters ever.
 Get some.

 Another one of our favorite things to eat here.
 These razor clams are chopped and placed back in the shell with a mixture of fennel and pickled chiles.
 A must order.